zecrocks/zcash-stack/docs/class-2-connect.md

 # Welcome to the Zcash Node Workshop: Connect Week!

-This continues our dicussion of hosting a zcash full node.
+This continues our dicussion of hosting a Zcash full node.
 If you are just starting here, perhaps you missed the [workshop overview](./README.md).

-## Workshop TLDR
+## Workshop TL;DR
 1. [Sync](./class-1-sync.md) - Initial set up:
     1. Set up a virtual machine (VM) on hardware of your choice.
     1. Launch the Zcash service containers via Docker or Kubernetes on your VM.